Study Abroad

 Setting up the Meeting

-Email Austin to schedule an appointment with him.
-Come to your meeting prepared – You should have ideas of which courses you are interested in taking.
-Austin will evaluate your courses, but will not pick courses for you.
+Email Dr. Boyle to schedule an appointment with him.
+Come to your meeting prepared – you should have ideas of which courses you are interested in taking.
+Dr. Boyle will not pick courses for you but will give an overview of an evaluation.
 You also need to provide a syllabus for the course.
-If the Office of Global Programs says the syllabus is not available, the student should contact the University they will be attending abroad.
+If the Education Abroad Office says the syllabus is not available, the student should contact the University they will be attending abroad.

 Important Notes